Health Services Department

 Prenatal education and support reduce the risk of complicated births.
 Members receive information on the value of prenatal care and strategies to ensure a healthy birth outcome.
 Nurse care managers can work with members experiencing high-risk pregnancies and their physicians to reduce the risk of complications and improve the rate of healthy births.

 Security Health Plan supports members who want to quit using tobacco.
-We offer full coverage for all FDA-approved tobacco-cessation medications for most members when a provider prescription is obtained.
+We offer full coverage for all FDA-approved nicotine-cessation medications for most members when a provider prescription is obtained.
 People who get support and education when quitting are more likely to be successful.
-We offer up to six phone sessions designed to help members develop a plan to quit and go over topics such as:
+We offer up to six phone sessions designed to help members develop a plan to quit; sessions go over topics such as:

 - preparing to quit